We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some of these diets include:

-- Gluten-free diet: Gluten is a protein found in wheat, rye, and barley.
+- Gluten-free diet: Gluten is a type of protein found in grains such as wheat, rye, and barley.
 This diet eliminates all foods that contain gluten.

-Reasearch from 2021has shown that gluten ingestion may promote inflammation.
-However, there is still insufficient evidence to evaluate the role of gluten in maintaining UC.
+Animal studiessuggest that gluten ingestion may promote inflammation.
+In humans, studies of gluten-free diets have shown mixed resultsfor UC symptoms.
+While some people see improvements, there is not enough evidence to recommend a gluten-free diet to everyone with UC.
 A gluten-free diet may also significantly modifythe gut’s microbiota composition.

 - Specific carbohydrate diet (SCD): This diet involves individuals eating simple carbohydrates that are easier for the body to digest to minimize intestinal inflammation.
 A